Adaptive Relative Pose Estimation Framework with Dual Noise Tuning for Safe Approaching Maneuvers: Introduction

 In contrast to existing approaches, this paper introduces a fully adaptive, dual-noise tuning framework for vision-based relative navigation, with particular emphasis on spacecraft proximity operations under uncertainty.
 Our main novelty lies in the joint online adaptation of both the process noise covariance matrix $\mathbf{Q}$ and the measurement noise covariance matrix $\mathbf{R}$ using real-time filter statistics, without requiring prior eclipse scheduling, tuning heuristics, or batch post-processing.
-The $\mathbf{Q}$ adaptation leverages a forward–backward residual matrix, inspired by the Rauch–Tung–Striebel (RTS) smoother [\citen{Sarkka2013}], to capture the mismatch between prior and propagated sigma points and to adjust process noise during unobservable or eclipse phases.
-Simultaneously, the $\mathbf{R}$ tuning strategy employs a residual consistency filter that tracks innovation growth in real-time and injects per-marker correction factors through the Multiple Tuning Factor (MTF) diagonal matrix inspired by the author's previous works and others [\citen{batumtf, sokencandan, sokenukf}].
+The $\mathbf{Q}$ adaptation leverages a forward–backward residual matrix, inspired by the Rauch–Tung–Striebel (RTS) smoother \cite{Sarkka2013}, to capture the mismatch between prior and propagated sigma points and to adjust process noise during unobservable or eclipse phases.
+Simultaneously, the $\mathbf{R}$ tuning strategy employs a residual consistency filter that tracks innovation growth in real-time and injects per-marker correction factors through the Multiple Tuning Factor (MTF) diagonal matrix inspired by the author's previous works and others \cite{batumtf, sokencandan, sokenukf, candan_2022}.
 This dual-adaptation architecture allows the filter to remain responsive to both system-driven and measurement-driven uncertainty, achieving consistent and bounded covariance behavior.
 To the best of our knowledge, this is the first integrated application of RTS-inspired $\mathbf{Q}$ adaptation with innovation-based $\mathbf{R}$ tuning for monocular vision-based relative navigation in space.
+Moreover, as a final contribution, we introduce a synthetic LiDAR sensor model, implemented in Blender, to complement the vision-based measurements.
+Using a ray-casting procedure aligned with the camera geometry, the LiDAR provides dense depth samples co-registered to the image plane.
+While this improves measurement diversity, practical mismatches arise between LiDAR points and projected corner locations, leading to systematic offsets in the depth channel.
+To address this, we augment the filter states with a LiDAR depth bias variable and developed a measurement fusion scheme that associates LiDAR points with corner detections.
+This implementation significantly enhances the robustness of the filter by accounting for real-world sensor imperfections and maintaining consistent estimation performance.
 The framework's efficacy is demonstrated on high-fidelity simulations of ESA's ENVISAT, where our approach outperforms previous work and variational Bayesian methods in both accuracy and computational efficiency, particularly under full measurement outages.
-The results from this effort advance the need for ADR [\citen{simha2025optimal}] for the safety of the space environment and avoiding the predicted Kessler's syndrome [\citen{jang2025new}].
+The results from this effort advance the need for ADR \cite{simha2025optimal} for the safety of the space environment and avoiding the predicted Kessler's syndrome \cite{jang2025new}.